 Key Messages

-Implications for Policy Makers
+Implications for policy makers

-In the studied setting we have found a rigid organizational culture between levels of the administrative hierarchy, which co-exists with an atmosphere of collaborative teamwork within the nested primary care institutes.
+In the studied setting, we found a rigid organizational culture between levels of the administrative hierarchy, which co-exists with an atmosphere of collaborative teamwork within the nested primary care institutes.

-Bottom-up and middle-out feedback can improve the quality of primary diabetes care and reduce the incidence of gaming among providers.
+Bottom-up and middle-out feedback can improve the quality of primary diabetes care and reduce the incidence of gaming the system among providers.

-Training of family doctors by hospital specialists and integrating community and hospital services were useful measures for improving quality of primary care.
+Training of family doctors by hospital specialists and integrating community and hospital services are useful steps for improving the quality of primary care.

-We recommend policy makers to include disparities impact assessments in quality evaluation reports, in addition to the current use of general performance thresholds.
+We recommend that policy makers include disparities impact assessments in quality evaluation reports, in addition to the current use of general performance thresholds.

-Implications for public
+Implications for the public

-Quality indicators provide primary healthcare workers with benchmarks for improving diabetes care, however little is known on how these were implemented in countries with hospital-centric health systems, such as China.
-In the studied setting, indicators were set in a top-down fashion by healthcare administrators, who infrequently consult with frontline primary care providers and with patients on indicators design.
-Enhancing public involvement in quality indicators’ planning and evaluation is essential for tailoring quality measurements to patients’ needs and expectations.
-This can be attained by transparently reporting results on quality to the public, soliciting public feedback on program design, and including patient representatives around the decision-making table.
+Quality indicators provide primary healthcare workers with benchmarks for improving diabetes care; however, little is known about how these are implemented in countries with hospital-centric health systems, such as China.
+In the studied setting, indicators were set in a top-down fashion by healthcare administrators, who consult infrequently with frontline primary care providers and patients on the design of indicators.
+Enhancing public involvement in the planning and evaluation of quality indicators is essential for tailoring quality measurements to patients’ needs and expectations.
+This can be attained by transparently reporting quality assessment results to the public, soliciting public feedback on program design, and including patient representatives around the decision-making table.

 Background

 Primary healthcare (PHC) is a highly effective and people-centered approach for addressing the main causes of poor health and improving the wellbeing of individuals within their communities1.
-However, in countries such as China with a long history of hospital-centrality patients often by-pass primary care and seek tertiary care directly2,3.
-While quality improvement is crucial for achieving the desired paradigm shift from tertiary- toward primary- care, a systematic review has shown that the practice of auditing and benchmarking against evidence-based guidelines is uncommon in low- and middle- income countries4.
+However, in countries such as China, with a long history of hospital-centrality, patients often bypass primary care and seek tertiary care directly2,3.
+While quality improvement is crucial for achieving the desired paradigm shift from tertiary toward primary care, a systematic review has shown that the practice of auditing and benchmarking against evidence-based guidelines is uncommon in low- and middle- income countries4.
 Also, few studies have examined the contextual factors that determine how quality measures are implemented in these settings.
-Through the case of diabetes, in this study we describe the current state of quality measurement in primary care and analyze facilitators and barriers to their implementation in Shanghai, China.
+Using diabetes as an example, in this study we describe the current state of quality measurements in primary care and analyze facilitators and barriers to their implementation in Shanghai, China.

-More than 422 million adults are living with diabetes worldwide, and about one fourth of them are in China5.
-Compared with a reported prevalence of about 1% in China's adult population during the 1980s, prevalence rate has increased to 5.5% by 2001, and has further increased to 11.2% by 20176–8.
-Under-diagnosis is extremely prevalent in China, with about 56% of people with diabetes being unaware of having the condition according to the 2019 International Diabetes Federation Atlas5.
+There are more than 537 million adults living with diabetes worldwide, with about one fourth of them in China5.
+Compared with a reported prevalence of about 1% among China’s adult population during the 1980s, the prevalence rate increased to 5.5% by 2001, and further increased to 11.2% by 20176–8.
+Under-diagnosis is a major problem in China, with about 52% of individuals with diabetes being unaware that they have the condition, according to the 2021 International Diabetes Federation Atlas5.

-In addition to the condition’s growing burden on individual wellbeing, studies show that the economic burden of diabetes in China is substantial 9,10.
-According to a study conducted during 2015 in 16 tertiary hospitals in urban China, the mean annual total direct medical costs for patients with diabetes was $1,990, and average costs per inpatient admission was $2,1279.
-Furthermore, a nationally representative study of the quality of primary healthcare for diabetes in China has shown diabetes-related hospitalizations have increased from about 4% in 2011 to 6% in 2013, and recurrent hospitalizations among people with diabetes increased from almost 19% in 2011 to 28% in 2015 11.
-Since hospitalizations serve as a proxy outcome indicator for the quality of primary diabetes care, these findings highlight the urgent need for improving the level of care delivered by primary care practitioners in China.
+In addition to the condition’s increasing burden on individual wellbeing, studies show that the economic burden due to diabetes in China is substantial 9,10.
+According to one study conducted during 2015 in 16 tertiary hospitals in urban China, the mean annual total direct medical cost for patients with diabetes was $1,990, and the average cost per inpatient admission was $2,1279.
+Furthermore, a nationally representative study of the quality of primary healthcare for diabetes in China showed that diabetes-related hospitalizations have increased from about 4% in 2011 to 6% in 2013, while recurrent hospitalizations among individuals with diabetes increased from almost 19% in 2011 to 28% in 2015 11.
+As hospitalizations serve as a proxy outcome indicator for the quality of primary diabetes care, these findings highlight the urgent need to improve the level of care delivered by primary care practitioners in China.